soniabrami/toddmotto.github.io/_posts/2015-04-14-es6-arrow-functions-syntaxes-and-lexical-scoping.md

 }
 {% endhighlight %}

 With arrow functions, we have a better option, which allows us to "inherit" the scope we're in if needed.
-Which means if we changed our inital example to the following, the `this` value would be bound correctly:
+Which means if we changed our initial example to the following, the `this` value would be bound correctly:

 {% highlight javascript %}
 function FooCtrl (FooService) {